 About Me

-Throughout my career I’ve been a DevOps Engineer, Software Engineer, and Systems Administrator.
-I specialise in building cloud infrastructure with AWS, Kubernetes, SaltStack, and Terraform for startups and enterprise companies.
+I specialise in building cloud infrastructure with AWS, Kubernetes, and Terraform for startups and enterprise companies.
 Some of my primary responsibilities include:

 Info